 As you're fiddling with your phone to book a table or save the world by killing a dragon, look at that app you're using.

-Here’s some made-in-Singapore gems that you can download from Apple’s App Store and Google’s Play store.
+If you haven't downloaded them, drop everything you're doing and get these made-in-Singapore gems from Apple’s App Store and Google’s Play Store now.
 The best bit?
 They’re all free.

 (Lead image via weare.sg)

 Formerly called Bubble Motion, this little app is part of a voice-driven social network.
 The posts are displayed in a Twitter-like scrolling format, with a variety of different backgrounds to customise your posts.

 You can also add background filters like ‘Coffee Shop,’ ‘Clubbing,’ and ‘Bombay,’ to add atmosphere sounds to your voice posts.
 Or go crazy and use voice-altering filters like ‘Helium’ and ‘Echo Cave’ to annoy all your followers.